AliceO2Group/analysis-framework/docs/hyperloop/notifications.md

 ## <a name="datasetActivated"></a>Dataset activated / deactivated

-* Notifies the user when a dataset has been successfully activated or deactivated.
+* Notifies the user when a dataset included in his or her analyses has been successfully activated or deactivated.

 <div align="center">
     <img src="../images/datasetActivation.png" width="90%">
 </div>

-## <a name="productionAdded"></a>Production added or removed
+## <a name="productionAdded"></a>Dataset production added or removed

 * For RUN 3 data and MC, the user is informed if the production has been successfully added to or removed from the dataset.